Factorio

-Factorio is a construction and management simulation game developed and published by Czech studio Wube Software.
-The game follows an engineer who crash-lands on an alien planet and must harvest resources and create automated industry to build a rocket; players can continue the game after achieving the end goal.
+Factorio is a factory simulation game developed and published by Czech studio Wube Software.
+The game follows an engineer crash landing on an alien planet who must harvest resources and create automated industry to build a rocket; players can continue the game after achieving the end goal.
 There are both single-player and multiplayer modes, as well as eight additional game scenarios.

 The game was announced via a crowdfunding campaign on Indiegogo in 2013 and released for Windows, macOS, and Linux on 14 August 2020 following an early access phase, which was made available on 25 February 2016.
-The game was released on Nintendo Switch on 28 October 2022.
-Wube Software announced the port of the base game and the expansion to the Nintendo Switch 2 in October 2025.
+The game was released on Nintendo Switch on 28 October 2022 and ported to Nintendo Switch 2 on 22 December 2025.

-A major paid expansion called Space Age was released on 21 October 2024, adding 4 new planets and extending the game past the rocket launch.
+A paid expansion called Space Age was released on 21 October 2024, adding 4 new planets and expanding the game past the initial planet.
+In June 2026, Wube Software announced that Factorio 2.1 would be the last major update to the game.